lokeshmaurya01/Movieflix-gpt/README.md

 - Create Sign Up User Account in Firebase
 - Implement Sign in User Api in Firebase
 - Created redux store with userSlice
+- Routing to Browse page after succesfull Sign In and Sign Up(i.e Secured Routing)

 # Features of MOVIEFLIX-GPT: